-- Diaphragm.
-This type consists of two series of circular arcs connected together by diaphragms perpendicular to the axis of the cellular structure.
-The width of cells may be widened by increasing the length of the diaphragms without raising interlock stress, which is a function of the radius of the arc portion of the cell.
-Cells must be filled in stages so that the heights of fill in adjoining cells are maintained at equal levels to avoid distortion of the diaphragm walls.
-Diaphragm type cells present a flatter faced wall than circular cells and are considered more desirable for marine structures. - Cloverleaf.
-This type is a modification of the circular cell type and is generally used in deep water where the diameter required for stability would result in excessively high interlock stress if diaphragms were not added. - d.
+- Cloverleaf.
+This type is a modification of the circular cell type and is generally used in deep water where the diameter required for stability would result in excessively high interlock stress if diaphragms were not added. - Modified Open Cell.
+This type relies on steel sheet walls as a form of tieback to the fill. - d.
 Reinforced Concrete Caisson.
 See Figure 2-12.
 In this type of construction, concrete caissons are cast in the dry, launched, and floated to the construction site where they are sunk on a prepared foundation.
 The caisson is filled with gravel or rock and a cast-in-place retaining wall is placed from the top of the caisson to the finished grade.
-This type of construction is prevalent in countries outside the United States. - e.
+This type of construction is prevalent in countries outside the United States.
+Reinforced concrete caissons come in two variations: closed and open end caissons (caissons without the bottom slab).
+Closed end caissons are normally floated and then sunk in place.
+Open bottom caissons are barge delivered, but are easier to install and have better rotational stability due to mobilization of the infill soil shear action (see cellular cofferdams).
+Closed end caissons require sub base leveling and sub base stabilization for prevention of the caisson roll off, particularly in areas with extreme wave climate.
+Sometimes, caissons are fabricated as the ring modules, barge delivered and preassembled at the site prior to installation. - e.
 Precast Concrete Blocks.
 See Figure 2-12.
 This form of solid wharf is a gravity type wall made up of large precast concrete blocks resting on a prepared bed on the harbor bottom.
 A select fill of granular material is usually placed in the back of the wall to reduce lateral earth pressures.
 This type of construction is popular outside the United States.